-Claire Storey ~ co-editor of World Kid Lit blog; social media
+Claire Storey ~ co-editor of World Kid Lit blog

 Claire is a literary translator working from German and Spanish into English.
-She was shortlisted for the 2019 Goethe-Institut Award for New Translation and the 2020 Austrian Cultural Forum London Translation Prize (Aspiring Translator category).
+In 2021, she was given funding from Arts Council England for project focusing on Young Adult Literature from Latin America.
 Claire regularly volunteers in schools talking about careers with languages. www.clairestoreylanguages.co.uk

-Ruth Ahmedzai Kemp ~ co-editor of World Kid Lit blog; social media
+Jackie Friedman Mighdoll ~ co-editor of World Kid Lit blog

 Ruth is a literary translator, who translates fiction and non-fiction from Russian, German and Arabic.
 She has translated children’s books from Germany, Morocco, Palestine, Russia, Switzerland and Syria.
 Ruth is also co-editor of Russian Kid Lit blog and ArabKidLitNow.